BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Working with RAM.md

 Upon each virtual memory reference, the hardware first checks the TLB to see if the desired translation is held therein; if so, the translation is performed (quickly) without having to consult the page table (which has all translations).

+###                Huge Pages

+Huge Pages are good for a databases, because they allow to reduce the number of pages overall, so the TLB can contain more % of overall pages in it.
+And because in databases the rows lies near each other, it is good.